Nature Tourism in Andaman and Nicobar Islands

 Accommodation is easily available here.
 In case the tourists are planning an extravagant vacation then they can check into the resorts.
 Sea cruises are also popular in Andaman and Nicobar Islands.

 The climate remains tropical throughout the year, with temperatures ranging from 24°C to 35°C and humidity levels never below seventy percent.
 By far the best time to visit is between January and May.
 Despite being so far east, the islands run on Indian time, so the sun rises as early as 4.30am in summer and darkness falls soon after 5pm.

-Comprising India's most remote state, the Andaman Islands are situated 1000 km off the east coast in the middle of the Bay of Bengal, connected to the mainland by flights and ferries from Kolkata
+Comprising India's most remote state, the Andaman Islands are situated 1000 km off the east coast in the middle of the Bay of Bengal, connected to the mainland by flights and ferries from Kolkata, Chennai and Vishakhapatnam.

 The tourists come Andaman and Nicobar Islands by air ways and sea ways.
 Port Blair, on South Andaman, is served by Indian Airlines flights from Kolkata and daily flights from Chennai on both IA and Jet Airways.

 The smart, newly extended Veer Savarkar airport terminal is 4 kilometres south of town at Lamba Line.
 Taxis and auto-rickshaws are on hand for short trips upto town but if one have booked a room in any of the middle- or upper-range hotels or do so at the counter in the airport, he or she should find a shuttle bus waiting outside.
 Local buses also frequently ply the route to town from the main road about 300m from the terminal building.